wuertele/Drupal-Deployer/README.txt

 Rewritten by: Khalid Baheyeldin (http://baheyeldin.com/khalid)

-If you use this module, find it userful, and want to send the author a thank you note, then use the Feedback/Contact page at the URL above.
+If you use this module, find it useful, and want to send the author a thank you note, then use the Feedback/Contact page at the URL above.

+The author can also be contacted for paid customizations of this and other modules.